masneyb/boot2sol/README.md

 ## Example

-You can press `mn4k` to move the 4th card on pile n (bottom right) to the end of pile k.
+You can press `mndk` to move the 4th card on pile n (bottom right) to the end of pile k.

 ## Limitations